Hosek Contemporary, MS Ship Heimatland

 furniture during transport or as a floor covering when painting a wall.

-For ‘ Dialogue#01 ’, cut-outs from this cloth are used to create two pairs of shoes of
+‘ Dialogue#01 ’, cut-outs from this cloth are used to create two pairs of shoes of

 different sizes.
 The objects express diverse modes of communication.
 The shoes are symbolic